Dyalog/APLCourse/docs/tmp.md

 	52.34 73.4 32 60.8 14 100.4
 	```

-1. What Was In That Vector Again?
-	The temperature
-	You should have a variable named `⎕AVU` in your workspace, from [problem set 1](../Problem set 1).

-	1. How many even numbers are there in `⎕AVU`?
-	2. What percentage of numbers in `⎕AVU` are odd numbers?
-	3. What percentage of numbers in `⎕AVU` are strictly negative?
-	4. What percentage of numbers in `⎕AVU` are strictly positive?
-	5. What do you notice about the percentage of strictly positive and negative numbers?

 1. Prime Time

 	A prime number is divisible only by itself and `1`.